asortubay/AI_behavioral_analysis/README.md

 -  **`mediapipe_holitstic_extractor.py`**: Extracts face and body landmarks using Google Mediapipe.
   - *Input*: Video recordings
-  - *Output*: Hholistic landmarks from videos in a directory, saved  in separate .mat files
+  - *Output*: Holistic landmarks from videos in a directory, saved  in separate .mat files

 ## Behavioral Measures